-Last month I discussed a ‘delayed diagnosis’ medical negligence case decided in Western Australia involving delay in diagnosing and treating a right median nerve injury.
+Last month (part one) I discussed a ‘delayed diagnosis’ medical negligence case decided in Western Australia involving delay in diagnosing and treating a right median nerve injury.

 This month’s article involves a case of delayed diagnosis of cancer, decided by the District Court of New South Wales in April 2016.